Grief Takes No Holiday

 Keep in mind that each family member will grieve differently because everyone had a unique relationship with the deceased pet.
 Maybe you want to stay home or change how the family does things this year.
 Something is bound to confuse, annoy, or anger a family member or someone in your extended social network.

 Perhaps your friends do not have pets, or have not yet lost beloved pets.
-Criticism is often based on ignorance or lack of perspective.
-As difficult as it might be, the best thing to do is ignore the criticism and do what you need to do to take care of you.
+Criticism is often based on lack of perspective.
+As difficult as it might be, try to ignore the criticism because you cannot please everyone.
+Do what you need to do to take care of you.

 5. Include memories of your pet in your holiday tradition this year.
 For example, you can hang a photo frame ornament of your pet on the tree or set a lighted candle beside a framed picture.
 Each family member can share favorite moments with their animal friend.

 Donate in your pet’s memory to an animal shelter, veterinarian’s hospital or organization that researches the illness that took your pet’s life.

 There are many ways to include the spirit and memory of your pet in the holiday season.
 Ask your children for ideas.
 They may amaze you with their creativity.

 6. Consider charitable giving.
 It is common in grief to lack the energy or desire to shop.
 If this is true for you, but you would still like to give something to others, consider charitable giving.
 With so many charities to choose from, both home and abroad, there is sure to be an appropriate charity for everyone on your gift list.